Thursday, July 23, 2020

 1. Play is most fun in the mid levels.

 D&D is most fun around levels three to six.
 In that range the characters cannot die quite as easily any more, and still can be terrified by a dragon or a lich.
+The character's experience is still relatable.
+I have seen wolves, horses, misty forests, old castles and medieval towns first hand and can vividly imagine them.

-You cannot just circumvent all obstacles with a spell, you have to interact with your environment, and come up with creative solutions that still use physical means like rope, donkeys or ten-foot poles.
+The number of spells, skills and feats gives you some options, but is not so overwhelming that the game becomes an administrative task.
+You cannot just circumvent all obstacles with a spell, you still have to interact with your environment, and come up with creative solutions that still use physical means like rope, donkeys or ten-foot poles.

 2. The game is not designed for high level play